On the circumcenters of triangular orbits in elliptic billards: Overview of the problem

 \section{Overview of the problem}

 The famous great theorem of Poncelet, \textit{cf} \cite{berger90} and \cite{poncelet}, asserts that \textit{if there exists an $n$-sided polygon inscribed in a conic $\mathcal{C}$ and circumscribed about an other one $\mathcal{D}$, then there are infinitely many such polygons, and you can find such one for each point of $\mathcal{C}$ chosen to be one of its vertices}.
-A classical proof of it can be found in \cite{berger90}. \cite{poncGH} and \cite{schwartz} give a way to prove it using complex methods.\\
+A classical proof of it can be found in \cite{berger90}. \cite{poncGH} and \cite{schwartz} give a way to prove it using complex methods.

 It has a lot of consequences (see \cite{berger90}, \cite{DragRad}), especially in billard theory, since it gives a condition to the existence of particular $n$-periodical orbits in conics.
-In particular, given an ellipse $\ellipse$, one can find a confocal ellipse $\Gamma$ to $\ellipse$, to which each triangular orbit on $\ellipse$ is tangent; and conversely one can complete each tangent line to $\Gamma$ in a triangular orbit of $\ellipse$.\\
+In particular, given an ellipse $\ellipse$, one can find a confocal ellipse $\gamma$ to $\ellipse$, such that each triangular orbit on $\ellipse$ is circumscribed about it; and conversely one can complete each tangent line to $\gamma$ in a triangular orbit of $\ellipse$.

 We study here the set of circumcenters (the centers of the circumscribed circles) of all triangular orbits in such an elliptic billard $\ellipse$.
 We want to prove the following:

 \begin{theoreme} The set $\ccenters$ of circumcenters of all triangular orbits on an ellipse is also an ellipse. \end{theoreme}